aksommerville/fullmoon4/README.md

 ### TODO: Miscellaneous

+- [ ] I broke auto-bloom somewhere; plants are now sprouting after entering the map.
+Which is actually not bad.
+Maybe keep it this way and drop the old logic instead of fixing?
 - [ ] web: Language selection, figure out how that works
 - [ ] Soft render: Alpha problem with arrows in wand feedback.
 - [ ] UI sound effects, eg change menu selection.